Managing money - information for final year students

 Claiming benefits - UK and EU residents

-The benefit system is complicated and the information below is an overview only.
+The benefit system is complicated and the information below is just an overview.